 Plazas is located at the east of Santa Cruz Island, and forms part of two islands known as Islas Plazas.
 Despite its small size, some of the most interesting and outstanding species of the Galapagos are found here.
 The Plazas land iguanas are smaller than their relatives found at other islands.
 Throughout the island are several hybrid iguanas, a result of crossing a male marine iguana and a female land iguana; they are unique, recognizable at first glance by their black/gray color, with a land iguana's crest, but the face and tail of the marine iguana.
 The big population of iguanas is due to the presence of tuna, their favorite food.

 Located in the southeastern part of the Galapagos, Santa Fe Island was formed from an uplift, which is why it’s mostly flat.
 There are theories which suggest this could be the oldest island in the Archipelago.
 Santa Fe is home to a number of endemic species, including the Galapagos hawk, Galapagos snake, Galapagos mockingbird, rice rats, and a species of land iguana, one of two in the Galapagos.
 After disembarking to the beautiful and clear waters, you will observe one of the many sea lion colonies.
 Along the trail, many salt bushes can be seen, as well as giant prickly pear cactus.
-There are great possibilities for snorkeling with playful sea lions and tropical fishes.

 In the morning, visit the Jacinto Gordillo Breeding Center, named after a famous settler and located in Cerro Colorado.
 The breeding center was established in 2004 to care for young tortoises and now assists in a reproduction program on the island.
 Follow Jacinto Gordillo with an excursion to El Junco Lagoon, a freshwater lake situated in the middle of a dormant volcano.
 Frigatebirds and bull sea lions frequent the area.